Norwegian Oil and Gas joint recommendations to offshore travellers – updated at 11.02.2021

 - Pre-departure testing for Covid-19

-Travellers offshore required to take a test for Covid-19 before departure must not check in at the heliport until the analysis result has been received.
+Travellers offshore required to take a test for Covid-19 before departure must not arrive (check in) at the heliport until the analysis result has been received.
 Sufficient time for testing and analysis must be allowed before departure.

 - Arrival at the heliport